Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Experiments

 [2]{ } [2]{ }

 \textbf{Baselines.} We compare our proposed method with eight baselines, which can be divided into two categories by data containers: \textbf{1) Image data container.} We use five recent works as the baseline: MTT~\cite{cazenavette2022dataset} (as mentioned in Section~\ref{sec:related-work}).
 DC~\cite{zhao2021dataset} and DSA~\cite{zhao2021dataset2} optimize condensed datasets by minimizing the distance between gradients calculated from a batch of condensed data and a batch of real data.
 DM~\cite{zhao2023dm} aims to encourage condensed data to have a similar distribution to the original dataset in latent space.
+IDM~\cite{zhao2023improved} enhances distribution matching by improving the naive average embedding distribution matching.
 Finally, CAFE~\cite{wang2022cafe} improves the distribution matching idea by layer-wise feature alignment. \textbf{2) Data parameterization.} We also compare our method with three SOTA data parameterization baselines.
 IDC~\cite{kim2022dataset} enhances gradient matching loss calculation strategy and employs multi-formation functions to parameterize condensed data.
-HaBa~\cite{liudataset} and LinBa~\cite{dengremember} concurrently proposes factorization-based data parameterization to achieve information sharing among different generated images.
+HaBa~\cite{liudataset} and LinBa~\cite{dengremember} proposes factorization-based data parameterization to achieve information sharing among generated images.

 Besides grouping the methods by data containers, we also categorize those methods by the training losses used.
 As discussed in Section~\ref{sec:related-work}, there are two types of training loss: trajectory-based training loss and batch-based training loss.
 In Table~\ref{tab:compare_sota}, we highlight the methods using a trajectory-based loss with a star~(*).
-In our HMN implementation, we condense our HMNs with gradient matching loss used in \cite{kim2022dataset}, which is a low GPU memory consumption batch-based loss.
+In our HMN implementation, we condense HMNs with gradient matching loss used in \cite{kim2022dataset}, which is a low GPU memory consumption batch-based loss.

-\textbf{The storage budget calculation.} As with other data parameterization techniques, our condensed data does not store images but rather model parameters.
-To ensure a fair comparison, we adopt the same setting of previous works~\cite{liudataset, dengremember} and consider the total number of model parameters (\emph{including both memory tensors and networks}) as the storage budget (assuming that numbers are stored as floating-point values).
-For instance, the storage budget for CIFAR10 1IPC is calculated as $32*32*3*1*10 = 30,720$.
-The HMN for CIFAR10 1IPC always has an equal or lower number of parameters than this number.